AI Subscription Comparison for Teams (2026): Cost, Limits, and Best Stack

 Quick answer

-A strong team AI subscription should lower tool sprawl, keep limits understandable, and let each role use the best model for their task.
-The best plan is the one that improves output per seat—not just the one with the lowest headline price.
+A strong team AI subscription should lower tool sprawl, keep limits understandable, and let each role use the best model for the task.
+The best plan is the one that improves output per seat, not just the one with the lowest sticker price.

 Team buying criteria that actually matter